Want to read literature and philosophy

 Book Oblivion is an online reading group that meets together Sundays, Thursdays, and one Saturday a month.
-Instructors lead our community’s members through their areas of expertise and guide the conversation.
-We explore fiction, mythology, philosophy, digital ontologies, epic poetry, and spiritual reflections from a variety of thinkers.
+Instructors lead our community’s members through their expertise and guide the conversation.
+We explore fiction, mythology, philosophy, digital ontologies, epic poetry, and spiritual reflections from various thinkers.

-We read, we talk, we create, and you are invited to join Book Oblivion 2022 for our sixth year of reading together.
+We read, talk, and create, and you are invited to join Book Oblivion 2023 for our eighth year of reading together.

 Frequently Asked Questions